uab-cgds-worthey/DITTO/README.md

 #### Run DITTO pipeline on UAB Cheaha

-To run on UAB cheaha, please update the `model.job` and `.test_data/file_list.txt` files with complete file paths for all necessary files and tools and submit a slurm job using the command below
+To run on UAB cheaha, please update the `model.job` (outdir and samplesheet) and `.test_data/file_list.txt` (inout vcfs) files with complete file paths and submit a slurm job using the command below

 ```sh
 sbatch model.job